 Free Christmas Roll and Cover Mats for Preschoolers

-Preschoolers will have fun looking at the details in these adorable Christmas elves.
+Preschoolers will have fun looking at the details in these adorable Christmas elves. these mats quickly became one of our favorite Christmas preschool activities.
 They won’t even know they are working on pre-literacy skills with this easy, print and go visual discrimination game.

 - free Christmas roll and cover mats